-Instacart’s business model relies on enabling an easy setup for grocery stores, the comfort for customers to get their shopping delivered at home, and an additional income stream for personal shoppers.
-Instacart makes money by charging service fees, via memberships, and by running performance advertising on its platform.
+Instacart’s business model enables an easy setup for grocery stores, the comfort for customers to get their shopping delivered at home, and an additional income stream for personal shoppers.
+Instacart makes money by charging service fees via memberships and running performance advertising on its platform.

 - The Amazon of grocery: an old idea that burned almost a billion at the apex of the dot-com bubble, become commercially viable

 - Amazon takes over Whole Foods and goes all in with Amazon Fresh